aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 Next I added the upsert file into the CoverType folder.
 And edit the symbolic code for the edit and delete.

+WORKING ON THE PRODUCT

+I added the new class Product.cs under the Model project.
+Added the code into the class